Christopher Williams, Chair, Bi-State Department of Statistical Science (415 Carol Ryrie Brink Hall 83844-1104; phone 208/885-4410).

 Stat 422 Sample Survey Methods (3 cr)

 Simple random, systematic, stratified random, one and two stage cluster sampling; introduction to variable probability sampling and estimation of population size.
 Two lec and one 1-hr lab a wk.
-This is a cooperative course available to WSU degree-seeking students.
+Cooperative: open to WSU degree-seeking students.

 Stat 426 SAS Programming (3 cr)